8 Tips On Talking To Your Veterinarian About Cannabis And CBD

 Here are some tips to get the conversation started.

-- Mention that you want to discuss cannabis, either when you make an appointment or when checking in.
-If you are already using a cannabis product, say so when asked about your pet’s medical history and/or supplements.
+- Mention that you want to discuss CBD, either when you make an appointment or when checking in.
+If you are already using a CBD product, say so when asked about your pet’s medical history and/or supplements.

-- Work with a veterinarian that is “cannabis-knowledgeable.”
-Not every vet is trained in cannabis topics or is comfortable providing guidance about its use in your pet.
+- Work with a veterinarian that is “CBD-knowledgeable.”
+Not every vet is trained in CBD topics or is comfortable providing guidance about its use in your pet.

 - Keep a journal.
 Record simple information such as when and how much you give, any changes you notice or anything you think may be relevant.
 Documenting changes with photos can also be useful.
 Bring these materials to the appointment.
 A journal can be useful in identifying subtle trends, both positive and negative.

-- Bring the packaging to the cannabis product that you’re using for your pet.
+- Bring the packaging to the CBD product that you’re using for your pet.
 It can provide essential information about product sourcing and manufacturing, active and inactive ingredients, and concentration and strength.

 - Bring a list of any other products—herbal supplements, over-the-counter medications and any special diets.